Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/download_wikipedia/create_wikipedia_plain/README.md

 ### update_wikipedia_dataset.py

-Update the wikipedia dataset by downloading the most recent wikipedia dump and recreating the plain wikipedia files
+Main file.
+Update the wikipedia dataset by downloading the most recent wikipedia dump and recreating the plain wikipedia files.

-## folder

-### alt_methods

-Old methods, not used anymore but which can be useful one day.

-## Notes
-16807.xml was manually deleted from the file to parse because pandox was blocking on it